kubernetes/kops/docs/getting_started/digitalocean.md

 ## Features Still in Development

-kops for DigitalOcean currently does not support these features:
+kOps for DigitalOcean currently does not support these features:

 * kops terraform support for DO

 # Next steps

-Now that you have a working _kops_ cluster, read through the [recommendations for production setups guide](production.md) to learn more about how to configure _kops_ for production workloads.
+Now that you have a working kOps cluster, read through the [recommendations for production setups guide](production.md) to learn more about how to configure kOps for production workloads.